What is Cutivate?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-Cutivate (fluticasone topical) side effects
+Cutivate side effects

 Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-Stop using fluticasone and call your doctor at once if you have:
+Cutivate may cause serious side effects.
+Call your doctor at once if you have:

 severe skin irritation after using the medicine; or

-Common side effects may include:
+Common side effects of Cutivate may include:

-burning or stinging of treated skin.
+burning or stinging of treated skin;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What other drugs will affect Cutivate (fluticasone topical)?
+What other drugs will affect Cutivate?

-It is not likely that other drugs you take orally or inject will have an effect on topically applied fluticasone.
+Medicine used on the skin is not likely to be affected by other drugs you use.
 But many drugs can interact with each other.
-Tell each of your health care providers about all medicines you use, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell each of your healthcare providers about all medicines you use, including prescription and over-the-counter medicines, vitamins, and herbal products.